brendanscarano/brendanscarano.github.io/_posts/2017-10-01-taking-an-idea-from-paper-to-the-app-store-2-years-later.md

 <div class="iframe-wrapper">
     <iframe src="https://giphy.com/embed/bfNKVTSgiiMMg" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/happy-christmas-excited-bfNKVTSgiiMMg"></a></p>
+    <span class="iframe-text">Getting my first app in the app store... a lot like opening a N64 on Christmas!</span>
 </div>

 It felt amazing to watch something go from lines of code, and a few images on my computer, to an app that other people could use and try on their own devices. <b>Goodbye Contacts</b> was never meant to be more than a way for me to learn how to get an app on the app store, and prove to myself I could go through the process of building an app, end to end, so once that app was deployed, I wanted to focus my attention back on <b>Gimme</b>, my true passion.
 So for the 3rd time now, on <b>May 26th</b>, I started a new project on Github, but this time with a cool, secretive name...